arashl1364/BFMediate/README.md

 ```

-And compute Bayes factors for each model:
+The function _BFSD_ computes log Bayes factors for each model.
+The resulting Bayes factors measure the degree of empirical support for the Null hypothesis that the direct effect is equal to zero, i.e., that X and Y are mean independent conditional on M.

 ```
 #comparing  Bayes factors of the two models